taosdata/TDengine/docs-en/05-develop/01-connect/02-java.md

 ## Connect

-Code bellow get variable URL and token from environment first and then create a `RestfulConnection` object, witch is a standard JDBC Connection object.
+Code bellow get URL and token from environment variables first and then create a `RestfulConnection` object, witch is a standard JDBC Connection object.

 ```java
 import com.taosdata.jdbc.rs.RestfulConnection;